Biden boosts vaccine donations, but critics say far more is needed

 Glassman called on the United States to push its global allies to follow through on their commitments to support Covax, the World Health Organization-backed initiative to distribute vaccine doses equitably around the globe.
 The head of UNICEF on Monday warned that the surging coronavirus outbreak in India and other factors had led to a shortfall of tens of millions of doses that Covax hoped to use to help vaccinate low- and middle-income countries.

-Meanwhile, China and Russia have worked out deals to sell or donate their vaccines to dozens of countries, sparking bipartisan concern that the United States is ceding ground to international rivals.
+Meanwhile, China and Russia have worked out deals to sell or donate their vaccine doses to dozens of countries, sparking bipartisan concern that the United States is ceding ground to international rivals.

 “We’re all here listening and frankly wondering why can’t we move as quickly as Russia and China to decide precisely what we want to do [and] where we want to do it and communicate that to the world?” said Sen. Mitt Romney (R-Utah) at a Senate hearing last week on the Biden administration’s global coronavirus strategy.